wiheto/netplotbrain/docs/api.md

 edge_cmap | str |     Matplotlib colormap for node coloring when node_color points to a dataframe. |
 edge_alpha | float | Transparency of edges (default: 1).
 edgecolumnames | list | Edge columns names in edge dataframe.
-Default is i and j (specifying nodes). edge_color | matplotlib coloring | Can be string (default 'black') or list of 3D/4D colors for each edge. edge_weights | str | String that specifies column in edge dataframe that contains weights.
+Default is i and j (specifying nodes). edge_color | matplotlib coloring | Can be string (default 'black') or list of 3D/4D colors for each edge.
+Can also be a dictionary with keys positive and negative to denote two different colors for positive and negative edges. edge_weights | str | String that specifies column in edge dataframe that contains weights.
 If numpy array is edge input, can be True (default) to specify edge weights. edge_highlightbehaviour | str | Alternatives "both" or "any" or None.
 Governs edge dimming when highlight_nodes is on.
 If both, then highlights only edges between highlighted nodes.
 If any, then only edges connecting any of the nodes are highlighted. edge_widthscale | int, float | Scale the width of all edges by a factor (default: 1).